haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ce/instant-purchase/index.md

 A custom payment token formatter should implement the [`PaymentTokenFormatterInterface`] and return a human-readable string that describes the [`PaymentTokenInterface`].

-The Instant Purchase module guarantees that the correct token associated with corresponding payment method is passed to the formatter.
+The 即时购买模块 guarantees that the correct token associated with corresponding payment method is passed to the formatter.
 To configure the formatter, use the `default/payment/<vault payment method code>/instant_purchase/tokenFormat` configuration path.

 ### Additional Payment Information Provider

 Some payment methods require the collection of additional information during the checkout process for order placement.

-By default, the Instant Purchase module specifies the following properties as additional payment information:
+By default, the 即时购买模块 specifies the following properties as additional payment information:

 | Name                              | Description                                   |
 | --------------------------------- | --------------------------------------------- |